Corbin Carroll Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in the league.

-- The Dodgers' 4.23 team ERA ranks 16th across all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA across all MLB pitching staffs (4.21).

 © 2023 Data Skrive.
 All rights reserved.